JD-IO3/JDX-Online-Compiler/README.md

 ## How to Use

 1. Clone the repository.
-2. Install dependencies in both client and server directory using `npm install`.
+2. Install dependencies in both the client and server directories using `npm install`.
-3. Add this script in `package.json` of server -> `"jd": "nodemon index.js"`
+3. Add this script in `package.json` of server -> `"server:dev": "nodemon index.js"`
-4. Start the client side with `npm run dev` and server with `npm run jd`.
+4. Start the client side with `npm run dev` and the server with `npm run server:dev`.
-5. Access the application in your web browser at `http://localhost:5173`.
+5. Access the application in your web browser at `http://localhost:PORT`.

 ## Project Status